timothy-geiger/timothy-geiger/README.md

 🌟 Connect with me as we embark on this coding journey together!
 Feel free to explore and reach out – I'm always up for a conversation – whether it's about code, AI, or anything in between 🚀✨!

-🌟 On a side note, if you love tackling coding challenges as much as I do, check out my <a href="https://leetcode.com/TimothyGeiger/" target="_blank">LeetCode profile</a> where algorithms meet excitement! 💡
+🌟 On a side note, if you love tackling coding challenges as much as I do, check out my <a href="https://leetcode.com/TimothyGeiger/" target="_blank" rel="noopener noreferrer">LeetCode profile</a> where algorithms meet excitement! 💡

 <p align="center" >
   <img align="center" src="https://stats.justsong.cn/api/leetcode/?username=TimothyGeiger&theme=tokyonight" alt="Timothy's LeetCode Stats" width="50%" />